CMSgov/bcda-static-site/src/_pages/v3/api-documentation/how-to-migrate-v3.md

 - v3: `ExplanationOfBenefit` resource

 Using only the `ExplanationOfBenefit` resource allows you to easily compare a claim at different stages in the adjudication process without needing to map between different resource types.

-Review the v3 Data Dictionary for a complete list of element definitions and CCLF mappings.

 ### Exporting claims based on adjudication status